CLO-EvoBio/general/Getting-started-with-Github-and-R.md

 Now you should be all set to get started working with Github.

-## Using R to connect to the your repository.
+## Using R to connect to your repository.

 First create a repository on Github for your project.